adityasolanki205/Batch-ETL-processing-using-AWS-Glue/README.md

         - Click on save.

-        - It will throw error to change the names or Python job and Job id for glue.
-Make the changes and click in save and run
+        - It will throw error.

+        - Change the ETL Job name, select the IAM role we created previously and change the name of the python job.

+        - Click on save and run.

         - Verify the job to check for any issues.
 If there are no issues, job will run successfully

     8.